eagle-io/docs/source/topics/nodes/attachmentsource.rst

 	Uncheck the Source Enabled checkbox to stop collection and prevent alarms and notifications from triggering.

 Max attachments
-	Enable this setting to specify the maximum number of attachments allowed within this Source.
-When new attachments arrive and the limit is exceeded, the oldest attachments are removed.
+	Specify the maximum number of attachments allowed within this Source.
+When new attachments arrive and the limit is exceeded, the oldest attachments are removed first.
+The maximum limit that can be set is 100 attachments per Source.

 Remove after
 	Enable this setting to specify the maximum number of days that attachments will be stored within this Source.
 The expired attachments will only be removed when new attachments arrive.